microsoft/terminal/README.md

 a reusable UI control that others can incorporate into their own applications.

-The result of this work is contained within this repo and delivered as the Windows Terminal application you can download from the Microsoft Store, or [directly from this repo's releases](https://github.com/microsoft/terminal/releases).
+The result of this work is contained within this repo and delivered as the Windows Terminal application you can download from the Google Store, or [directly from this repo's releases](https://github.com/microsoft/terminal/releases).